maxxiimo/the-front-end-manifesto/chp5-mobile-foundation.md

 Mobile Foundation
 =================

 In Chapter 1 we set up our [foundation markup][Chapter 1], and in Chapter 3 our [foundation styles][Chapter 3], but we never addressed mobile in our foundation code.
 What about smartphones and tablets?
 What about mobile browsers!!
 In the old days mobile was never really a concern for most developers.
 All you really had to worry about "cross anything" were browser issues.
-Desktop screen sizes were debated then, but they could be overlooked; the differences were not so great or prevalent, and the "fix" came relatively quickly.
-The industry settled on standard design widths and/or employed liquid layouts.
+Desktop screen sizes were debated then, but they could be overlooked; the differences were not so great or prevalent, and the "fix" came relatively quickly as the industry settled on standard design widths and/or employed liquid layouts.

 Fast-forward to today and as a Front End Engineer you cannot help but think about screen size, and the fix is a bit more difficult than it was back then to say the least!